 Not all data elements in the NIS are uniformly coded or available across all States.
 This is not complete documentation for the data; please refer to the NIS Documentation CD-ROM for full documentation on all data elements, for summary statistics, and for the record layout.

 Table 3.
 Data Elements in the NIS Inpatient Core Files

-Data elements that are italicized are not included in the 2002 NIS Inpatient Core Files.
+Data elements that are italicized are not included in the 2003 NIS Inpatient Core Files, but are only available in previous years' files.